Share

 Alessio Lorandi

-You’re thinking to make the big leap!
+You’re thinking of making the big leap!

 Moving into professional karting is a big change, but if you’re serious and motivated about it, it’s absolutely worth it.